habibah8638/repotest/README.md

-next you go into repotest so you type cd repotest then you touch README.md then you cd touch README.md and then you c9 README.md to make a file   hhh
+next you go into repotest so you type cd repotest then you touch README.md then you cd touch README.md and then you c9 README.md to make a file
+my name is habibah
+i go to telecommunications